evonove/planner.js/README.rst

 ``Planner.js`` offers two different way to initialize your planner.

-Using data-attribute styles, you can generate the planner adding a node in your HTML:
+Using data attributes, you can render the planner using just an HTML node:

 .. code-block:: html

   <div data-planner="container"></div>

-Otherwise, you can initialize it from your Javascript as follow:
+Otherwise, you can initialize the planner from your Javascript as follows:

 .. code-block:: html